• Home

 • Recipes

-You are here: Home / Baby Boomers - Women Over 50 / Home and Garden / Granny Pods: Would you Consider Living in One Someday?
+You are here: Home / Baby Boomers - Women Over 50 / Home and Garden / Granny Pods: A Tiny Living Alternative for Single Seniors

-Granny pods, which is another name for Tiny Houses, have become popular for older women looking for an affordable and safe way to downsize.
-They are perfect for a single granny and that’s how they got the name.
+A Granny Pod is another name for a Tiny House and is a popular option for single older people looking for an affordable way to downsize.
+Since many grannies outlive their husbands that’s how Granny Pods got its name.

 Granny pods are tiny living spaces that look like real houses.
 They’re about 400 square feet, sort of like living in a studio apartment except that you can put them in someone’s backyard or possibly in a trailer park.
 They come prefabricated or can be built from scratch.
 Some are remodeled garages or other home spaces.

-In some cities, like Los Angeles. a tiny 400 square foot studio apartment is enormously expensive to rent.
-On top of that, you would have to put up with rent increases, weird neighbors, or possible changes in ownership.
-A tiny house can be owned, but the owner may have to rent the land it sits on like they would a trailer.
+In some cities, like Los Angeles. a 400-square-foot studio apartment is expensive to rent.
+Renters also have to put up with rent increases, weird neighbors, or possible changes in ownership.
+A tiny house can be owned by its inhabitant, but they may have to rent the land it sits on as they would in a trailer park.

-Why a tiny free-standing home is a good idea
+Why living in a Granny Pod is a good idea for a single senior

-The cost of a Granny pod varies depending on where you live.
-Some are between $100,000 – $250,000 while others are much less.
-You will still need to have utilities and electricity hooked up but if you’re able to set it up in a relative or friend’s back yard, they may allow you to connect services and only charge you for your share.
+The cost of a Granny pod varies depending on where it is located.
+Some cost as much as $100,000 – $250,000 while others are much less.
+The resident will need to have utilities and electricity hooked up but it could be connected to the services of the property it is sitting on and the cost could be fairly shared.

 This adorable Granny pod has a picket fence and looks like a cottage.
 A granny pod is a tiny house that can be installed in a backyard or other area and is becoming popular for single retirees.

-Some Granny pods are specifically designed for older people and have Universal Design accessibility features like wheelchair ramps.
+Some Granny pods are specifically designed for seniors with Universal Design features such as a wheelchair ramp or easy-to-use handles.

 Ready to move in?

-Imagine a cluster of granny pods in a space with other women of the same age.
+Imagine a cluster of granny pods in a space with other older single women.
 It would almost be like living in a commune but each woman would have her own space and could look out for each other.
-To see some other ideas for tiny homes click here.
 What do you think?

 Does anyone want to host a group of old farts?
 Just thinking about my options.